 Although it’s frequently lumped in with the TV series it inspired, The O.C. brought back the teen drama in 2003 with great finesse.
 The story of troubled teen Ryan Atwood (Ben McKenzie) being adopted by the wealthy Cohen family was much more than a primetime soap, although it often thrived in that mode: The O.C. was, first and foremost, an excellent family drama, one that relied on the dynamics of the new Cohen-Atwood clan in surprisingly beautiful and effective ways.

 The O.C. also deserves credit for expanding the reach of indie music, highlighting artists like Death Cab For Cutie, The Walkmen and Sufjan Stevens; taking phenomenal chances, like creating an entire parody show-within-a-show to comment on audience reaction and make fun of itself; and, shockingly, for killing off one of the show’s main characters late in the third season, addressing the series’ narrative problems with a bold, unforgettable twist.
 The O.C. wasn’t always a fantastic TV show, but its heart, humor and engaging characters made it a gem.

-With the 10th anniversary of the series finale on February 22, grab your Captain Oats and yarmul-Clauses and put on Transatlanticism: We’re ranking every episode of The O.C.
+With the series now available on HBO Max, grab your Captain Oats and yarmul-Clauses and put on Transatlanticism: We’re ranking every episode of The O.C.

 92. “The New Era” (Episode 2.04)